ChessCom/alice/README.md

 fixtures with unmet references so that they might be filled in on future calls to `load()`.

-Since an excpetion will no longer be thrown on unmet references, you will need to call `getIncompleteInstances()` at the end of your fixture loading run to see if you have any such fixtures.
+Since an exception will no longer be thrown on unmet references, you will need to call `getIncompleteInstances()` at the end of your fixture loading run to see if you have any such fixtures.